Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/_index.md

 ### OTLP exporter

-The OpenTelemetry plugin implemented the [OTLP/HTTP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlphttp) exporter, which uses Protobuf payloads encoded in binary format and send via HTTP/1.1.
+The OpenTelemetry plugin implements the [OTLP/HTTP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#otlphttp) exporter, which uses Protobuf payloads encoded in binary format and is sent via HTTP/1.1.

 `connect_timeout`, `read_timeout`, and `write_timeout` are used to set the timeouts for the HTTP request.